Rapid Spin Deceleration of Magnetized Proto-Neutron Stars via Asymmetric Neutrino Emission: The Model

 where ${\hat e}_{\phi} = (-\sin \phi, \cos \phi, 0)$ in terms of the azimuthal angle $\phi$, and

-For our purposes we assume that the toroidal magnetic field is aligned along the direction of the spin rotation.
-Toroidal fields could however be oppositely oriented and can even invert with time.
-The generalization to other orientations would imply that neutrino emission could also accelerate the spin of the star.
-Another complication is the realistic case of a double torus configuration for the magnetic fields.
-Assuming that the directions of the toroidal magnetic field and the spin rotation are the same in the northern hemisphere, our effects would brake and decelerate the rotation.
-In the southern hemisphere, however, the direction could be anti-parallel and the asymmetry in neutrino absorption may even accelerate the rotation.
-This might lead to a complicated twisting mode that could induce p-mode oscillations.
+This functional form was chosen to approximate the results of numerical simulations \cite{KM10,TKS09} of toroidal magnetic field amplification.
+For purposes of estimating the maximum possible effect we assume a toroidal magnetic field that is aligned along the direction of the spin rotation.
+Admittedly, this is an oversimplification, but it is adequate for our purposes of estimating the maximum possible effect.
+Nature, however, could be more complicated.
+Toroidal fields could be oppositely oriented and can even invert with time.
+This would imply that neutrino emission could also accelerate the stellar rotation.
+Another plausible case is an (anti-parallel) poloidal torus configuration of the magnetic field.
+In this case more a complicated scenario could be possible.
+Assuming that in the northern hemisphere the direction of the magnetic field and the spin rotation are the same, then the effect described here would would operate to decelerate the rotation.
+In the southern hemisphere, however, the magnetic field and spin could be antiparallel.
+In this case the asymmetry in neutrino absorption may even accelerate the rotation.
+This might lead to a complicated twisting mode.